Artistic representation of Earth surrounded by dynamic clouds, symbolizing the global impacts of climate change and rising temperatures.

 Then, the rising sea level will continue even after 2100 because the oceans take a long time to respond to warmer conditions on the earth's surface.
 Therefore, the ocean will continue to warm and rise for centuries at rates equal to or higher than the current year.

-Since the early 1980s, the frequency, duration, and intensity of the North Atlantic Hurricanes have all increased.
-There is also an increase in the frequency of Category 4 and 5 hurricanes.
-As the climate continues to warm, the intensity of storms and rainfall rates will increase, too.
+Since the early 1980s, the frequency, duration, and intensity of North Atlantic Hurricanes have all increased.
+The frequency of Category 4 and 5 hurricanes has also increased.
+As the climate continues to warm, the intensity of storms and rainfall rates will also increase.

 Mitigating and Adapting to Climate Change

-Mitigating climate change involves reducing the flow of greenhouse gases trapped in the atmosphere, according to a 2014 report on the Mitigation of Climate Change.
+According to a 2014 report on climate change mitigation, reducing the flow of greenhouse gases trapped in the atmosphere is one way to mitigate Climate Change.

-The goal of mitigation is to stabilize the levels of greenhouse gases and avoid significant interference with the climate system.
+Mitigation aims to stabilize greenhouse gas levels and avoid significant interference with the climate system.

 Furthermore, the steps for mitigation will allow ecosystems to naturally adapt to climate change, ensure food production is not affected, and sustain economic development.
 While climate change is more of a global issue, it is felt on the lowest scale.

-Thus, localities are at the frontline of adaptation.
+Thus, localities are at the forefront of adaptation.
 Cities and municipalities are focusing on solving their climate problems.
-They build flood controls and alternative plans for higher temperatures and gather resources during disasters.
-The government at different levels is getting better at climate change adaptation.
-They incorporate the issues of climate change into their developmental plans.
+They build flood controls, develop alternative plans for higher temperatures, and gather resources during disasters.

-For example, they have a specific fund for managing extreme disasters, protecting coastlines, water availability, protecting crops, production of energy, and public infrastructure.
+For example, they have a specific fund for managing extreme disasters, protecting coastlines, ensuring water availability, protecting crops, producing energy, and maintaining public infrastructure.

 Climate Change Initiatives